mathigon/tropicsu/lessons/simple-harmonic-motion/content.md

 Use the video micro-lecture, 'What causes stripey clouds?' to explain how SHM in the atmosphere cause cloud patterns, cloud formations and results in thunderstorms.
 The air close to the earth's surface is denser than the air higher above - the reason why it is harder to breathe in the mountains.
 When parcels of air are displaced from their original position (maybe due to the presence of an obstacle like a mountain), they oscillate up and down.
 When they move upward, they become cooler and when they move downward, they heat up.
 If an upward moving air parcel contains water vapour, this water vapour condenses and forms clouds.
 The downward moving air heats up and does not form clouds.
 This forms a wave-like pattern of clouds that are visible quite often in the sky.

 ::: column.grow
- * The video describes the BruntñV‰is‰l‰ frequency in SHM.
+ * The video describes the Brunt-V√§is√§l√§  frequency in SHM.
 The oscillation of air/water parcels depends on the rate of change of density with height and acceleration due to gravity.
 If the density decreases with height, the force always points to the position of rest and parcels exhibit SHM.
 If the density decreases rapidly, the oscillation is faster (can you explain why?) and vice versa.
- * This frequency of oscillation is called the BruntñV‰is‰l‰ Frequency.
+ * This frequency of oscillation is called the Brunt-V√§is√§l√§  Frequency.
 In such a situation, the atmosphere is said to be stable.
 If the density increases with height, then the parcel always experiences a force upward.
 In this case, no SHM is possible and the atmosphere is unstable.
 In such a situation cloud formation and thunderstorms occur.

 ::: column(width=240)